Wu Ting-fang: Education and career in Hong Kong

-Service under the Qing Dynasty
+Service under the Qing dynasty

 He served under the Qing dynasty as Minister to the United States, Spain, and Peru from 1896 to 1902 and from 1907 to 1909, having started out as legal adviser and interpreter to powerful diplomat and viceroy Li Hongzhang.
 As the minister, he lectured widely about Chinese culture and history, in part working to counter discrimination against Chinese emigrants by increasing foreign appreciation of their background.
 To further this end, he wrote America, Through the Spectacles of an Oriental Diplomat in English in 1914.

 Wu is mentioned several times in the diaries of Sir Ernest Satow who was British Envoy in China, 1900–06.
 For example, on 21 November 1903: "Wu Tingfang came in the afternoon, and stopped talking for an hour and a half about his commercial code and connected subjects.
 His idea is to draft also a new criminal code, and put both into force at the outset in the open ports."

-Wu had an opportunity to implement his ideas about Chinese law reform between 1903-1906, when he (together with Shen Jiaben) were put in charge of reforming the Qing imperial code.
-His efforts included modernising the criminal code and abolish inhumane methods of capital punishment such as death by a thousand cuts, decapitation and posthumous execution, and use of torture in interrogations.
+Wu had an opportunity to implement his ideas about Chinese law reform between 1903 and 1906, when he (together with Shen Jiaben) were put in charge of reforming the Qing imperial code.
+His efforts included modernising the criminal code and abolishing inhumane methods of capital punishment such as death by a thousand cuts, decapitation and posthumous execution, and use of torture in interrogations.
 He also reformed the governmental structure for the administration of justice, ending the traditional combined approach.
 Sun Yat-sen praised Wu's contributions, saying that he began a "new epoch" for Chinese criminal law.

 In an interview with American journalist Marguerite Martyn, Wu Tingfang argued in favor of women's suffrage.